A unique native shrub prized for its distinctive spherical white flowers and its value to pollinators and wetland restoration.

-Buttonbush, also called Button-ball and Honey-ball, is a deciduous shrub native to East Canada, Central America, Cuba, much of the United States, and is found in all areas of North Carolina.
-It can grow as a tree up to 20 feet but is usually a small shrub up to 12 feet tall and 8 feet wide.
+Buttonbush, also called Button-ball and Honey-ball, is a deciduous shrub native to East Canada, Central America, Cuba, and much of the US, and is found in all areas of North Carolina.
+It can grow as a tree up to 20 feet, but is usually a small shrub up to 12 feet tall and 8 feet wide.

 From June to September small, fragrant, white, tubular flowers occur in round clusters that have protruding styles, giving them a pincushion-like effect.
 The fruits are reddish-brown, showy, and persist into winter.
-Buttonbush has exceptional wildlife benefits, attracting many types of pollinators, waterfowl, birds, and mammals.
+Buttonbush offers exceptional wildlife benefits, attracting a diverse range of pollinators, waterfowl, birds, and mammals.
+The flowers are a major nectar source for a vast array of pollinators, particularly long-tongued butterflies (like Swallowtails) and various native bees.
+It is often buzzing with insect activity when in full bloom.

 Note for beekeepers.
 This plant is described in Lovell's, Honey Plants of North America as producing a "mild, light-colored honey of fine flavor."